New Study Suggests Pregnant Women May Want To Ditch Soda Entirely

 WebMD puts emphasis on how important it is to keep in mind that while the study did find a connection between the consumption of soda during pregnancy and thinking-related deficits in children, the study did not prove a cause-and-effect link.

-Published in the American Journal of Preventive Medicine, the study followed over 1,200 expectant moms.
+Published in the American Journal of Preventive Medicine, the study followed more than 1,200 expectant moms.
 While more research is necessary to conclude whether soda is indeed harming a growing baby’s brain, Dr. Juliana Cohen as well as many other medical professionals, urge pregnant women to limit soda consumption as much as possible.